fox-finder/FoxServer/README.md

-# cloud-store-packages
+# FoxServer

-Packages for @fox-finder cloud store
+Server for FoxFinder powered by ssh2 and @nestjs